aimar-worth/kubernetes-workshop/workshop/readme.md

 We will deploy basic Single Page Application written in [ReactJS](https://reactjs.org/) and Rest API written with [Strapi](https://strapi.io/).

-In the end of this workshop we will also discuss, how to make it more streamlined as you will see that this manifest file approach will not scale that well.
+In the end of this workshop we will also discuss, how to make it more streamlined as you will see that this manifest file approach will not scale very well.

 Docker images are publicly available on https://hub.docker.com/u/aimaraa